 We historically marketed the output of fabricated semiconductor wafers provided by a wafer fabrication foundry owned and operated by Anam Semiconductor, Inc. ("ASI").
-We derived 92.8%, 79.4% and 80.7% of our wafer fabrication services revenues for 2002, 2001, and 2000, respectively, from Texas Instruments pursuant to a manufacturing and purchase agreement between our company, ASI and Texas Instruments.
+We derived 92.8%, 79.4% and 80.7% of our wafer fabrication services revenues for 2002, 2001 and 2000, respectively, from Texas Instruments pursuant to a manufacturing and purchase agreement between our company, ASI and Texas Instruments.
 On February 28, 2003, we sold our wafer fabrication services business to ASI.
 Additionally, we obtained a release from Texas Instruments regarding our contractual obligations with respect to wafer fabrication services to be performed subsequent to the transfer of the business to ASI.
-Beginning with the first quarter of 2003, we will reflect our wafer fabrication services segment as a discontinued operation and restate our historical results.
-In connection with the disposition of our wafer fabrication business, we expect to incur an estimated \$1 million in severance and other exit costs to close our wafer fabrication services operations in Boise, Idaho and Lyon, France.
-We estimate that in the first quarter of 2003 we will recognize a pre-tax net gain on the disposition of our wafer fabrication services business approximately \$58 million.
-The carrying value of the disposed net assets associated with the business as of February 28, 2003 was \$3 million.
+We restated our historical results to reflect our wafer fabrication services segment as a discontinued operation.
+In connection with the disposition of our wafer fabrication business, we recorded, during the first quarter of 2003, \$1.0 million in severance and other exit costs to close our wafer fabrication services operations in Boise, Idaho and Lyon, France.
+Also in the first quarter of 2003, we recognized a pre-tax net gain on the disposition of our wafer fabrication services business of \$58.6 million.
+The carrying value of the disposed net assets associated with the business as of February 28, 2003 was 2.4 million.
 In addition, pursuant to the agreements between Amkor and Dongbu, (1) Amkor and Dongbu agreed to use reasonable best efforts to cause Dongbu Electronics and ASI to be merged together as soon as practicable, (2) Amkor and Dongbu agreed to cause ASI to use the proceeds ASI received from its sale of stock to Dongbu to purchase shares in Dongbu Electronics and (3) Amkor and Dongbu agreed to use their best efforts to provide releases and indemnifications to the chairman, directors and officers of ASI, either past or incumbent, from any and all liabilities arising out of the performance of their duties at ASI between January 1, 1995 and December 31, 2001.
 The last provision would provide a release and indemnification for James Kim, our CEO and Chairman, and members of his family.
 We are not aware of any claims or other liabilities which these individuals would be released from or for which they would receive indemnification.